 Former Council leader Nick Stanton (left) - Lend Lease’s CEO Dan Labbad (right)

 Stanton resurfaced working for Shard developer Irvine Sellar in 2013, when he helped Sellar secure planning consent for 1046 new homes at Canada Water (Decathlon site).
 Stanton helped Sellar lobby the Council to change its policy and increase the density limits on the site and reduce affordable housing requirements.
 In the event Sellar was awarded consent with a requirement to build just 34 social rented homes.

 After having commenced and implemented evictions on the Heygate, Cllr Kim Humphries left the council in 2010.
 The former Deputy Council Leader is now working on projects in Southwark as a consultant helping developers obtain planning permission.
-He has set up shop as Carvil Ventures advising developers on controversial schemes such as the Borough High st development, the ‘Quill’, the Canada Water regeneration and is chief advisor to Delancey with its redevelopment of the Elephant & Castle shopping centre.
+He has set up shop together with former Cabinet member for Regeneration, Catherine Bowman and the two are trading under the name of Carvil Ventures, advising developers on controversial schemes such as the Borough High st development, the ‘Quill’, the Canada Water regeneration and is chief advisor to Delancey with its redevelopment of the Elephant & Castle shopping centre.
 Many of these are schemes which he himself conceived while in office, so is well placed to advise how opportunities can be best exploited.